 Comparable Company Analysis

 This method involves evaluating similar companies in the same industry.
 It uses metrics like P/E ratios and EBITDA multiples to establish a baseline for valuation.
-According to Forbes, this method is often used alongside EBITDA to provide context in the real world.
+This approach is often used alongside EBITDA to provide real-world market context.
 For instance, if a retail company is valued at a P/E ratio of 15x in a market where the average is 12x, it might indicate a premium valuation due to superior performance or market positioning.

 Discounted Cash Flow (DCF) Analysis